Communication situations are any kind of situation in which communication takes place.

 This type of negotiation is the riskiest since it’s a one-and-done affair where the involved parties aren’t hoping for a lasting relationship.
 Here’s how to conduct one-shot negotiations:

-• Do a background check — Before you even sit at the table with the other party, make sure they’re a reputable company or person who wouldn’t play tricks on you.
-Since they don’t need to get into your favor, they might resort to unethical behavior, such as taking the money and not delivering on their side of the deal;
+• Do a background check.
+Before you even sit at the table with the other party, make sure they’re a reputable company or person who wouldn’t play tricks on you.

-• Don’t be quick to give in — Stay firm in your decision until you figure out the extent of the other party’s willingness to compromise.
-What looks like a no-go at the beginning might turn out to be a much more flexible affair in the end;
+• Don’t be quick to give in.
+Stay firm in your decision until you figure out the extent of the other party’s willingness to compromise.

-• Keep your reputation intact — This type of negotiation might be a one-shot deal, but you still want to be respectful of the other party and show your integrity and trustworthiness, as every action you take affects your overall reputation.
+• Keep your reputation intact.
+This type of negotiation might be a one-shot deal, but you still want to be respectful of the other party and show your integrity and trustworthiness.
+Every action you take affects your overall reputation.

 Repeated negotiations